GlobedGD/globed2/docs/api-docs.md

 ### playersOnLevel

 Returns the amount of players on the current level.
-If the player is not in a level, returns an error.
+If the player is not in a level or not connected to a server, returns an error.

 ```cpp
 Result<size_t> globed::player::playersOnLevel();